geomatics-io/ObjectListView/cs/trunk/docs/index.rst

 The source code to `ObjectListView` can be `downloaded here <download.html>`_.
 You can also download a demonstration, documentation and unit tests on the same page.

-After that, you might want to look at the :ref:`Getting Started` and the :ref:`Cookbook` sections.
+After that, you might want to look at the :ref:`Getting Started <gettingstarted>` and the :ref:`Cookbook` sections.
 Please make sure you have read and understood these sections before asking questions in the Forum_.
 There is also an article describing the `ObjectListView at CodeProject`_.

 At some point, you will want to do something with an ObjectListView and it won't be immediately obvious how to make it happen.
-After dutifully scouring the :ref:`Getting Started` and the :ref:`Cookbook` sections, you decide that is is still not obvious.
+After dutifully scouring the :ref:`Getting Started <gettingstarted>` and the :ref:`Cookbook` sections, you decide that is is still not obvious.
 The Forum_ section is the place to find all your as-yet- unasked questions.